-

 York City

-Marc Lloyd Williams was the provider of many of Dave Taylor's goals as he won the Golden Boot with Porthmadog in 1993.
-This attracted the attention of Bangor City for whom he turned prolific scorer and won himself a move to Stockport County.
-After 18 appearances for County he made his way back to Farrar Road, did it all again, and moved on to Halifax (24 apps) and the York City towards the end of the 1998/99 season.
+This attracted the attention of Bangor City for whom he became a prolific scorer and won himself a move to Stockport County.
+After one goal in 18 appearances for County he made his way back to Farrar Road, did it all again, and moved on to Halifax (6 in 24 apps) and the York City (9 goals in 33 games) towards the end of the 1998/99 season.

 After further spells with Bangor and Aberystwyth he then spent two seasons with TNS where he won WP Championship medals in 2005 and 2006.
-Better known as Jiws and heralded as a "legend" amongst Bangor City supporters.

 Adebayo Akinfenwa